 Symptoms of VOC Exposure

-Some people are more influenced by VOCs than others.
+Some people are more sensitive to VOCs than others.
 The EPA says symptoms of VOC exposure include:

 - Irritated eyes, nose or throat